top of page

 Whew.

-It’s fascinating that abstract expressionism may not have developed if not for the CIA.
-We may not even have the work of Pollock, Rothko or De Kooning.
-And even more fascinating how the value put on art can not only create massive wealth but even win a cold war.
+It's fascinating that abstract expressionism may not have developed if not for the CIA.
+We may not even have the work of Pollock, Rothko, or De Kooning.
+And even more fascinating is how the value placed on art can not only create massive wealth but even win a Cold War.

-Whatever your artistic tastes may be . . . there is no denying we are in a new world and on the brink of much change.
+Whatever your artistic tastes may be, there is no denying that we are in a new world and on the brink of much change.
 Corporations like Micro Strategies and Tesla have recently invested billions in Bitcoin.
-Billionaire Hedge Fund Manager Paul Tudor Jones said, “A bet on Bitcoin is a bet on human ingenuity.”
+Billionaire Hedge Fund Manager Paul Tudor Jones said, "A bet on Bitcoin is a bet on human ingenuity."

 - Kim